Italy's instability deepened by "pigsty" law

 This has exposed the latter to a dangerous attack from the populist Five Star Movement of comedian Beppe Grillo, which is vying with Berlusconi’s PDL for second place in a vote.

-The polling organization SWG said the parties’ loss of credibility had made it an “absolute necessity for them to increase their respect among the population.”
+The polling organisation SWG said the parties’ loss of credibility had made it an “absolute necessity for them to increase their respect among the population.”

 Nevertheless, the politicians have still not found ways to reinvent themselves or to decide on potential coalitions to put before the voters, some apparently hanging on the idea of a return by Monti although he has repeatedly ruled this out.